TheSlashEffect/VirtualMuseum/README.md

-# VirtualMuseum
+# Virtual Museum
-A virtual museum tour, implemented in Unity as part of my studies' Human Computer Interaction course.

 ![Screenshot!](screenshots/screen_1920x1080_0.jpg)

-This application was developed in Unity (version 2018), as a project for my Human Computer Interaction course, during my Computer Science & Engineering studies at the University of Ioannina.
+This application was developed in the Unity game engine (version 2018), as a project for my Human Computer Interaction course, during my Computer Science & Engineering studies at the University of Ioannina.

 The project involves porting a museum tour to virtual space for the purpose of entertainment, as well as to showcase a framework for studying visitor behaviour during their visit to a physical museum space.